Castle Hotel, Taunton: Hotel and restaurant

 The Chapman family have been running the hotel for more than 70 years.
+Kit Chapman is known for his right wing political views, and has shown public support for The Reform Party.
+He is a long term Brexit supporter.
+He is a member of The Garrick Club, displaying annual images of dinners at The Garrick Club in the hotel.
+It is believed he voted against allowing females to join the club.
+Questions have been raised around his views on females due to his friendships with the likes of Geoffrey Archer and Stanley Johnson.

-Catering is available in the hotel's signature restaurant, Castle Bow Restaurant and in BRAZZ brasserie.
+Catering is available in the hotel's Restaurant, Brazz.
 Head Chefs have included Christopher Oakes, Gary Rhodes, Phil Vickery. and Richard Guest.
-While Christopher Oakes was head chef the restaurant gained a Michelin star, but this was lost in 2008.
-The current head chef is Andrew Swann.
+While Christopher Oakes was head chef the restaurant gained a Michelin star, but this was lost in 2008 by Richard Guest.
+The current head chef is Oliver Jackson.